Alwin-Lin/GCP-automation/README.md

 ```
 bash triggerCreation.sh
 ```
-If you just want to clone project and build, cloneAndBuild.sh

 ## Examples
 Here is a <a href="https://medium.com/@alwin001/continuous-integration-283852c71c02">blog</a> that goes through the complete process from creating a project to setting up a trigger.